ChoAllan/PokemonBot/README.md

 # PokemonBot

 This is a project written in python that takes use of Discord's and PokéDex's API to create a bot used for Discord chats.
-Using this bot, you will be able to discover and catch pokemon from every region.
+Using this bot, you will be able to discover and catch pokemon from every region!

 ## Build Status